Three infinite families of reflection Hopf algebras: The Hopf algebras of Masuoka for even The Hopf algebras A(4m) for even m

 \begin{remark} In order to make the decompositions above more palatable, we introduce a final piece of notation.
 For $\frac{m}{2} < j < m$, we set $\pi_j^\epsilon = \pi_{m-j}^\epsilon$.
 Then the tensor product decompositions above, given without reference to a basis, become the following for all $j,k \in \{0,\dots,m-1\}$, where the subscripts are read modulo $m$:

 Note that the group of one-dimensional representations is isomorphic to the dihedral group of order 8, where the quarter rotations are given by $T_{1,-1,-1}$ and $T_{-1,1,-1}$, the center is generated by $T_{-1,-1,1}$, and the reflections are $T_{1,1,-1},T_{-1,1,1},T_{1,-1,1}$ and $T_{-1,-1,-1}$.
-Since the Grothendieck ring is not commutative, it cannot be isomorphic to the Grothendieck ring of a group and therefore a different approach to those used in the earlier examples is needed. \end{remark}
+Since the Grothendieck ring is not commutative, it cannot be isomorphic to the Grothendieck ring of a group, and therefore an approach different from those used in the earlier examples is needed. \end{remark}

-\begin{theorem} When $m$ is even, none of the representations $\pi^\varepsilon_i$ of $\cA_{4m}$ is inner-faithful. \end{theorem} \begin{proof} The two-dimensional representations with positive exponent cannot be inner-faithful because they cannot generate a two-dimensional irreducible representation with a negative exponent.
+\begin{theorem} When $m$ is even, none of the representations $\pi^\varepsilon_i$ of $\cA_{4m}$ for $i = 1, \ldots, m/2-1, \epsilon = \pm1$ is inner-faithful. \end{theorem} \begin{proof} The two-dimensional representations with positive exponent cannot be inner-faithful because they cannot generate a two-dimensional irreducible representation with a negative exponent.
 A necessary condition for $\pi^{-1}_i$ to be inner-faithful is $(i,m)=1$, since all the two-dimensional irreducible representations appearing as direct summands of a tensor power of $\pi^{-1}_i$ have an index that is an integer combination of $i$ and $m$; if $\pi^{-1}_i$ were inner-faithful then one of these combinations would be equal to 1, showing that $(i,m)=1$.
 Hence we assume that $(i,m)=1$.

 By the first equality in \eqref{K0A4mEven}, the two-dimensional summands of $(\pi_i^{-1})^{\otimes \ell}$ are of the form $\pi_{ij}^{(-1)^j}$ for $j = 1,\dots,\ell$.
 Therefore, we obtain (at most) one-half of the two-dimensional irreducible representations of $\cA_{4m}$ from $\pi_{ij}^{(-1)^j}$. \end{proof}